GlossGenius/.github/profile/README.md

 **Our Mission** – We empower entrepreneurs by growing their business and maximizing their income.
 Our complete set of automated appointment scheduling, payment processing, same-business-day transfer, client management, and built-in marketing solutions was designed to empower professionals to focus on being creators, not admins.
 We believe technology can help our members reach their full potential of entrepreneurship.

+**Our Stacks** – We like to keep things simple.
+On the backend, we currently use Kotlin and TypeScript for our new services, our existing system is written in Ruby.
+For our web and mobile clients, we use Typescript, React, and React Native.

 **[Work with Us](https://glossgenius.com/careers)** – **[Learn More](https://glossgenius.com/about)**

 #